The Ops Leader's Guide to Operationalizing AI

 • Accessing knowledge: LLMs are incredibly powerful at pulling knowledge from public sources and applying it to your questions.
 This makes data enrichment a natural use case for AI tooling.

 • Removing tedium at scale: LLMs shine at deeply manual or repetitive work - like cleaning and formatting data.
-We use our own GPT columns tool in-house to prepare our data for syncing.
+We use our own AI Columns tool in-house to prepare our data for syncing.

 • Complex analysis - LLMs are capable of ingesting many data points at once to arrive at clear, digestible conclusions.
 Classifying, summarizing, and applying layers of insight like sentiment analysis are all prime for AI automation.